narma/grunt-tasty-swig/README.md

 # grunt-tasty-swig

-> Process templates by swig
+> Grunt preprocess and templating plugin using swig

 ## Getting Started
 This plugin requires Grunt `~0.4.1`